JoeGollin/Prophesy-of-Pendor-Character-Calculator/pop-character-creator/README.md

   - Weapon proficiencies
   - Resources (Gold, Honor, Renown)
   - Faction relations
-  - Starting items and equipment
-- Real-time updates:
+  - Starting items and equipment  - Real-time updates:
     - Immediate effect preview for each choice
     - Conditional bonuses based on previous selections
     - Important gameplay notes and mechanics
+  - Optimization features:
+    - Find the best combination of choices for maximizing any attribute
+    - Optimize for specific skills
+    - Optimize for weapon proficiencies
+    - Automatic application of optimal choices
   - Visual feedback:
     - Clear organization of stats and effects
     - Color-coded sections for easy reading
     - Detailed breakdown of each choice's impact

 ## Project Structure
 ```